Who was Joke-()-phine?

 I played guitar and sang a ballad that was beautiful to me and had a mini nervous breakdown; torn between personal loss, bitterness, and fellowship in the midst of those around me clapping and cheering at the end, hugging me afterwards, and willing that I too shared their noble feelings about the noble fallen comrade so beautiful to them.

-They looked at me from behind upside down, chin-mounted and pointed proscenium smiles that had parsed and scored through those lyrics and music, remedying errors, blindspots and improper symbolism or metaphors.
+They looked at me from behind upside down, chin-mounted and pointed proscenium smiles that had punctiliously parsed and scored a cutting through those lyrics and music.

-Another former friend, another former nurse too—and another mature alumna of the Polytechnic—gave a well-judged speech that lilted lightly from peak to trough to peak and calmed our tides of feeling about the fallen Geordie’s steadfastness in the name of struggle and spoke of the need for the legions to keep struggling.
+Another former friend, a former nurse too—and mature alumna of the Polytechnic—gave a well-judged speech that lilted lightly from peak to trough to peak and calmed our tides of feeling about the fallen Geordie’s steadfastness in the process of struggle and spoke of the need for the legions to keep struggling.

-And she spoke for everybody expressing sympathy for those who had got burnt out or self-destructed on the way, beaten down by the damaged world we find ourselves in – and she looked fondly in my direction with fecund brow.
+She spoke for everybody – expressing sympathy for those who had got burnt out or self-destructed on the way, beaten down by the damaged world we find ourselves in; she looked fondly in my direction with fecund brow.

-This was a woman, daughter of a postmistress, who had routinely brought tears to my eyes with her warmth, her ex-Catholic generosity of soul and County Cork grace, and won my heart with elfin bossiness, disarming humility, and with a bug-eyed, scampish smile that hooked and dragged you into a whirlpool of love and ambivalence; and anti-racist self-questioning.
+This was a woman, the daughter of a Kanturk postmistress, who had routinely brought tears to my eyes with her warmth, her ex-Catholic generosity of soul and County Cork grace, and won my heart with elfin bossiness, disarming humility, and with a bug-eyed, scampish smile that hooked and dragged you into a whirlpool of love, physical warmth and ambivalence.